 Toledo is the perfect real estate market for investors looking for affordable single-family rental property in a market with sure and steady growth.
-With an average price per square at less than $80 for a home, it’s easy to understand why BiggerPockets recently said Toledo was the number one most overlooked real estate market.
+With an average price per square at less than $90 for a home, it’s easy to understand why Money Crashers ranks Toledo as the 2nd best buyer’s market in the U.S., just behind Cleveland.

 Toledo is in northwest Ohio, located along the shores of Lake Erie and less than a one hour drive from Detroit.
 The economy is powered by the transportation, manufacturing, auto assembly, education and healthcare, and glass manufacturing sectors, earning Toledo the nickname “The Glass City”.